|Build these Employment Documents online||Price|

 Employees have guaranteed employment rights.
 These include paid annual leave, sick leave, long service leave and superannuation contributions.
 An employer directs when the employee comes to work and the location of the work.
 There is a great deal of control and direction provided by an employer.

-In contrast, Independent Contractors operate their own business.
+In contrast, Independent Contractors operate their own businesses.
 Contractors set their own fees and working conditions.
 Contractors may take work from other Principals (clients).
 Read more…

 For more legal advice telephone us.
 We are a law firm.
 We can help you answer the questions.